niliya96/Escape-Game/README.md

 ## Built with
 * Java
 * Eclipse IDE
-* Graphics - with Paint3D
+* Graphics - my draws, with Paint3D (Fonts by Paint3D)

 ## requirements
 * required JRE to run